 Outside of work, he enjoys life with his wife and two dogs in Stillwater, MN by exploring the outdoors, spending time with friends and family, tackling home improvement projects, and cheering on their favorite sports teams.

-Alexis is a seasoned parks and recreation professional with over 12 years of experience demonstrating a high level of business acumen and passion for high-quality program and service delivery.
-She graduated summa cum laude in 2010 with a Bachelor of Arts in Recreation Management from the Metropolitan State University of Denver.
+Alexis is a seasoned parks and recreation professional with 15 years of experience, demonstrating a high level of business acumen and a passion for high-quality parks and recreation management.
+She is driven by a strong sense of purpose to make a positive impact on the parks and recreation industry.

 True to her rec rat roots, she spends her free time mountain and road biking, golfing, playing hockey, glamping, and spending time with her family and dogs.